khronokernel/Getting-Started-With-OpenCore/README.md

 **Protocols**:

-* AppleBootPolicy: NO (Ensures APFS compatibility on VMs or legacy Macs)
+* AppleBootPolicy: (Ensures APFS compatibility on VMs or legacy Macs)
-* ConsoleControl: NO (Replaces Console Control protocol with a builtin version, needed for when firmware doesn’t support text output mode)
+* ConsoleControl: (Replaces Console Control protocol with a builtin version, needed for when firmware doesn’t support text output mode)
-* DataHub: NO (Reinstalls Data Hub)
+* DataHub: (Reinstalls Data Hub)
-* DeviceProperties: NO (Ensures full compatibility on VMs or legacy Macs)
+* DeviceProperties: (Ensures full compatibility on VMs or legacy Macs)

 **Quirks**:

 * ExitBootServicesDelay: 0 (Switch to 5 if running ASUS Z87-Pro with FileVault2)
-* IgnoreInvalidFlexRatio: NO (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems)
+* IgnoreInvalidFlexRatio: (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems)
-* IgnoreTextInGraphics: NO (Fix for UI corruption when both text and graphics outputs happen)
+* IgnoreTextInGraphics: (Fix for UI corruption when both text and graphics outputs happen)
-* ProvideConsoleGop: YES (Enables GOP, AptioMemoryFix currently offers this but will soon be removed)
+* ProvideConsoleGop: (Enables GOP, AptioMemoryFix currently offers this but will soon be removed)
-* ReleaseUsbOwnership: NO (Releases USB controller from firmware driver)
+* ReleaseUsbOwnership: (Releases USB controller from firmware driver)
-* RequestBootVarRouting: NO (Redirects AptioMemeoryFix from EFI_GLOBAL_VARIABLE_G to OC_VENDOR_VARIABLE_GUID.
+* RequestBootVarRouting: (Redirects AptioMemeoryFix from EFI_GLOBAL_VARIABLE_G to OC_VENDOR_VARIABLE_GUID.
 Needed for when firmware tries to delete boot entries)
-* SanitiseClearScreen: NO (Fixes High resolutions displays that display OpenCore in 1024x768)
+* SanitiseClearScreen: (Fixes High resolutions displays that display OpenCore in 1024x768)

 ![UEFI](https://i.imgur.com/acZ1PUA.png)